jmhewitt/dive_eda_reproducibility/README.md

 for full session info, including the R version, and R packages version.

-Assuming you are in the R project, and have the `targets` library loaded, in `R` code, you would source this code to run the analysis:
+Assuming you are in the R project, and have the `targets` library loaded, in Rcode, you would source this code to run the analysis:

 ``` r
 targets::tar_make()